Identity papers

 Foreign nationals who are not citizens of the European Union can check the Swiss Federal Ministry of Foreign Affairs website to find out if they need a visa to enter Switzerland.

-Young French travellers under the age of 15 years may enter Switzerland without a passport, a national identity card and an authorisation document to leave the country.
-This is conditional upon presentation of a laissez-passer supplied free of charge by the French prefectural services, with the authorisation of the parent who holds parental authority.
-This laissez-passer is valid for one or more journeys within a limit of three months from the date it is provided.
+French children under the age of 15 can enter Switzerland without a passport, national identity card or exit permit.
+All they need is a laissez-passer issued free of charge by French prefectural services with the authorisation of a parent.
+These are valid for three months for one or more exits.

 • On board TGV Lyria on Paris <> Lausanne, Paris <> Bern and Paris <> Zurich lines.